 With an esteemed reputation for his freestyle rapping capabilities, Defron has hosted private & public events including RMIT’s Welcome Event Series (2018), UniLodge College Ball (2018), Australia’s National Youth Week launch day (2011) and Metro Public Transport’s Victorian Great Race competition for primary schools (2011).

-As a writer his fiction & non-fiction has been published in Going Down Swinging, Verandah, Voiceworks, Overland, Tone Deaf, Kill Your Darlings and in 2011 he was shortlisted for the Judith Rodriguez Prize.
-He is a regular contributor and the comic-book columnist for Supanova.
+As a writer his fiction & non-fiction has been published in DJ Booth, Going Down Swinging, Supanova, Verandah, Voiceworks, Overland, Tone Deaf, Kill Your Darlings.
+In 2011 Defron was shortlisted for the Judith Rodriguez Prize.

 Rapping since adolescence, a music career was initially unlikely for Defron after he was diagnosed with hearing impairment at five years of age.
 Adversity reared its head once again when he was treated for testicular cancer fourteen years later.